super-ienien/twitter-webhooks/README.md

       The promise is resolved if the webhook was unregistered with success and is rejected if not.

     * ### unsubscribe(options)
-        Deletes a subscription for a particular account.
+        Deletes a subscription for the specified account.

         #### arguments
         * **options** `Object`: